ManikMaity/Learn-ReactJS/broCode-react/README.md

 ## useEffect React Hook
 - The useEffect Hook allows you to perform side effects in your components.
-- For example useEffect do some codes when component re-render, when state value change., etc.
+- For example, useEffect does some codes when the component re-renders, when state value changes, etc.
 ```js
 useEffect(<function>, <dependency>)
 ```
 ### Uses
+- DOM Manipulation
 - Event listener
-- DOM Manipulation
-- Subcriptions (realtime update)
+- Subscriptions (real-time updates)
 - Fetching data from API
-- Cleanup unmount componnent.
+- Cleanup on unmounting the component.

 **Mounting** - Adding a component to the DOM.
 **Unmounting**  - Removing a component to the DOM.

 ### useEffect Explanation -
-- Firstly we have to import the useEffect from react.
+- Firstly, we have to import the useEffect from react.
 ```js
 import { useEffect, useState } from "react";
 ```
-- Then we can use useEffect like this incide our component function
+- Then we can use useEffect inside our component function like this:
 ```js
   useEffect(() => {
     document.title = `Count ${count}`;
   });
 ```
-- Above code will change the website title whenever count update.
+- Above code will change the website title whenever count updates.
-- We can set dependencies by passing a array after the callback inside useEffect.
+- We can set dependencies by passing an array after the `callback` inside `useEffect`.
-- if we pass [] empty array that mean the use effect callback run once.
+- If we pass `[]` an empty array, that means the useEffect callback runs only once.
 ```js
   useEffect(() => {
     document.title = `Count ${count}`;
   }, []);
 ```
-- If we pass count inside that array that means useEffect callback only if count inside array change.
+- If we pass count inside that array, that means useEffect callback only runs if count inside the array changes.
-- That is why in the below code the title will not update on change color even we pass color inside the callback;
+- That is why in the below code the title will not update on change color even we pass color inside the callback:
 ```js
   const [count, setCount] = useState(0);
   const [color, setColor] = useState("#317a4c")